113ll3/Ibmclouddocscli/idt/commands.md

 {: #container-name-run}

 * Container name for the run container.
-* Usage: `ibmcloud dev stop --container-name-run [<applicationName>]`
+* Usage: `ibmcloud dev stop --container-name-run [<appName>]`

 #### `container-name-tools`
 {: #container-name-tools}

 * Container name for the tools container.
-* Usage: `ibmcloud dev stop --container-name-tools [<applicationName>]`
+* Usage: `ibmcloud dev stop --container-name-tools [<appName>]`

 ## test
 {: #test}

 If you're using Windows&trade;, you must run Windows&trade; 10 Pro or later.

-You can test your application through the `test` command.
-A build must first be completed against the application by using the `build --debug` command.
-The tools container is then used to start the `test-cmd` for the application.
+You can test your app through the `test` command.
+A build must first be completed against the app by using the `build --debug` command.
+The tools container is then used to start the `test-cmd` for the app.

-First, compile your application:
+First, compile your app:
 ```
 ibmcloud dev build --debug
 ```
 {: codeblock}

-Run the following command to test your application:
+Run the following command to test your app:
 ```
 ibmcloud dev test
 ```